seminar-cv-by-deeplearning-31/SOCOfing-AE/README.md

 \endfigure{}

-Effects of different loss functions:
+# Effects of different loss functions:

 We first tried the MSE loss function.
 As we were not satisfied with the reconstructions, they looked blurry, while our fingerprint samples have sharp edges, we experimented with different loss functions.
 We tried MSE-loss, BCE loss, and L1-loss.
 In addition we also tried BCE + L1, and MSE + L1.
 The results of experimenting with different loss functions can be seen below:

 TODO: create plot with results

-Effect of the latent dimension
+# Effect of number of latent dimensions

 In this section we show our results of using different latent space sizes.
 This is at the core of our project, as we set out to find out how much fingerprints could be compressed using autoencoders.
 As we were unable to get the 96x96 fingerprints to work, we instead focused on the 32x32 center crops.
 We will show the effect of different latent space sizes qualitatively by showing reconstructions for each latent space size, as well as quantitatively by showing the average reconstruction losses we obtained.